EAN-13 Barcode: Complete Guide to International Retail Standards

 The ISO/IEC 15420 standard specifies the technical requirements for EAN-13 barcodes, including quiet zones (blank space around the barcode), minimum bar width, and overall dimensions.
 These specifications ensure that barcodes printed on different materials and scanned under various conditions remain readable.

-Print quality is crucial for successful scanning.
-The barcode should have sufficient contrast between bars and background, typically a ratio of at least 60%.
-The minimum bar width (called X-dimension) should be at least 0.33mm for retail environments, though larger is often better for products that might be scanned at a distance or in challenging conditions.
+Print quality is key for successful scanning.
+The barcode should have enough contrast between bars and background, typically a ratio of at least 60%.
+The minimum bar width (called X-dimension) should be at least 0.33mm for retail environments, though larger is often better for products that might be scanned at a distance or in tough conditions.

-When you generate EAN-13 barcodes for your products, following best practices ensures optimal scanning performance.
-Start by obtaining legitimate codes from GS1 rather than using random numbers.
+When you generate EAN-13 barcodes for your products, following best practices ensures strong scanning performance.
+Start by getting legitimate codes from GS1 rather than using random numbers.
 Many retailers now verify codes against GS1 databases, and invalid codes will be rejected.

 Choose appropriate placement on your packaging.
 The barcode should be on a flat surface when possible, avoiding areas that curve or fold.
 Position it where it's easily accessible for scanning without requiring product rotation.
 Most products place barcodes on the back or bottom panel.